Bufalino crime family: Bufalino era

+D'Elia, the last boss

-William "Big Billy" D'Elia became the new boss of the Bufalino crime family after the death of boss Russell Bufalino in 1994 and later, the retirement of Acting Boss Edward Sciandra.
+Russell Bufalino died on February 25, 1994, of natural causes near Pittston, Pennsylvania.
+William "Big Billy" D'Elia became the new boss of the Bufalino family after the death of Bufalino.
 D'Elia started his criminal career in the Bufalino family in the late 1960s as Bufalino's driver, after his late sister married the only son of capo James David Osticco.
-According to the Pennsylvania Crime Commission, D'Elia was placed in the crew of Caporegime Phillip Medico.
+According to the Pennsylvania Crime Commission, D'Elia was placed in the crew of caporegime Phillip Medico.
 D'Elia advanced through the ranks of the organization rather quickly, due to the natural attrition of members and indictments in the 1980s and 1990s.
-He took over the crime family's solid waste rackets, and oversaw the traditional Mafia rackets run by the members and associates of the family.
+He took over the crime family's solid waste rackets and oversaw the traditional Mafia rackets run by the members and associates of the family.
 D'Elia also attempted to replenish the aging ranks of the family, with limited success.
 As boss, D'Elia worked with the other crime families in New York City, Pittsburgh, Philadelphia, Southern Florida, and Los Angeles.
 In the 1990s, D'Elia was linked to a money laundering scheme involving numerous Northeastern Pennsylvania bookmakers, escort services, corrupt politicians, and associates of Russian organized crime.
 D'Elia was closely aligned with the Philadelphia crime family.
 When Philadelphia crime family boss John Stanfa was imprisoned, D'Elia was one of Stanfa's choices as interim caretaker of the family.